felixld/Discord-Chatbot/README.md

     OPENROUTER_API_KEY = "your_openrouter_api_key_here"
     ```

+5.  **Configure the AI Model**:
-4. Open the `main.py` file and find the line(47) that defines the AI model.
-It will look like this:
+    Open the `main.py` file and find the line that defines the AI model.
+It will look similar to this:

     ```python
     # ... other code ...